 An easy recipe for delicious slow cooker pot roast.
-Served over mashed cauliflower, this slow cooker pot roast is healthy, keto and paleo.
+Served over mashed cauliflower, this crockpot pot roast is healthy, keto and paleo.

 In addition to the basic nutrition info provided below, a 4 oz serving of this roast has 270 mg potassium, 40%-50% of your daily needs of selenium, vitamin B12 and zinc, and around 20% of niacin, vitamin B6, phosphorus and iron.